pylipp/financeager/README.md

-        update              update one or more fields of an database entry copy                copy an entry from one period to another list                list all entries in the period database periods             lists all period databases
+        update              update one or more fields of an database entry copy                copy an entry from one period to another list                list all entries in the period database periods             list all period databases

 On the client side, `financeager` provides the following commands to interact with the backend: `add`, `update`, `rm`, `get`, `list`, `periods`, `copy`.